The campus community at UVA Wise is representative of — and welcoming to — a variety of cultures and ethnicities.

 The College is committed to operating with integrity and honor in full compliance with all applicable federal and state laws and regulations, as well as College policies.

-The Office of Compliance & Inclusion serves to:
+The Office for Diversity, Equity & Inclusion serves to:

 - promote campus compliance with applicable laws, regulations and policies

 - keep the campus community informed of compliance information and resources

 - support the coordination of campus compliance activities and a commitment to compliance

 - provide updates to the campus community regarding required guidelines and mandates